-There are three kinds of volcanoes: the composite volcano with large symmetrical cones-shaped mountains with steep sides, cinder cones made from gas-charged lava which explodes powerfully into the air, then crumbling into cinders landing in a circular shape around the vent; and shield volcanoes which have thicker, slowly progressing lava flows that ooze in many directions from a vent on a flat dome with gentle slopes.
-Hawaii’s most prominent and active volcanoes, like Mauna Loa and Kilauea, are shield volcanoes located on Hawaii’s Big Island.
+There are three kinds of volcanoes.
+The composite volcano has a large symmetrical cone shape with steep sides.
+Cinder cones come with gas-charged lava exploding powerfully in the air.
+Then its lava crumbles into cinders landing in a circular shape around the vent.
+Shield volcanoes have thicker, slowly progressing lava flows.
+They ooze in many directions from a vent on a flat dome with gentle slopes.
+The state’s most active volcanoes, like Mauna Loa and Kilauea, are shield volcanoes on Hawaii’s Big Island.

 Hawaii Volcano Legend

-Pele is the Hawaiian goddess of fire and volcanoes and certain lava formations are said to be aspects of the goddess, such as “Pele’s hair” which is volcanic lava dried in a stringy appearance.
-She is said to be the creator of mountains and the destroyer of lands.
-After some jealous disputes, Pele’s sister became a goddess of the sea and she herself became goddess of the volcanoes.
-Pele and her sister still face each other when the lava fires of Kilauea and the ocean collide on the shores of the Big Island.
-Whenever there is an eruption of lava, or sulfurous air hisses up from the ground, one may say: “ae aia la ‘o Pele” meaning “there is Pele.”
+Pele is the Hawaiian goddess of fire and volcanoes.
+Certain lava formations are supposedly parts of the goddess.
+Examples include “Pele’s hair” which is volcanic lava with a stringy appearance.
+According to legend, Pele is the creator of mountains and the destroyer of lands.
+After some jealous disputes, Pele’s sister, Namakaokahai, became a goddess of the sea, while she became goddess of the volcanoes.
+Pele and Namakaokahai still face each other when lava flows and the ocean meet on the Big Island’s shores.

-Hawaii is home to many volcanoes both above and below sea level.
-The following are the most well-known above sea-level volcanoes in Hawaii:
+Hawaii is home to many volcanoes.
+The following are the most well-known volcanoes in Hawaii.

-Kilauea Volcano – This is known as the world’s most active volcano with the longest continuous eruptions on record.
-Kilauea first began to erupt in 1969 to 1974, and then recommenced again in 1983.
-Kilauea has been erupting steadily ever since, changing the actual shape of the Big Island as the magma flows into the ocean water and hardens against the landmass.
-In 1987, the eruption covered much of the grounds at the Royal Gardens, and in 1990 intense lava flow ruined nearly 200 houses and the towns of Kaimu and Kalapana, wiping out a good portion of Route 130 in the process.
+This is the world’s most active volcano with the longest continuous eruptions on record.
+Kilauea has been erupting steadily since 1983, changing the actual shape of the Big Island.
+This happens when magma flows into the ocean water and hardens against the landmass.
+In 1987, the eruption covered much of the grounds at the Royal Gardens.
+In 1990, lava flows burned 200 houses and the towns of Kaimu and Kalapana.

-Mauna Loa – Mauna Loa spans a lengthy space, covering half of the Big Island and is 60 miles long and 30 miles wide and last erupted in 1984.
-This is one of the most famous shield volcanoes in the world and has been periodically erupting for thousands of years.
-In 1868 one of Mauna Loa’s eruptions led to a great earthquake reported to be a level 8.0.
+Mauna Loa covers half of the Big Island.
+It’s 60 miles long and 30 miles wide and last erupted in 1984.
+This is also one of the most famous shield volcanoes in the world.
+It has been periodically erupting for thousands of years.
+In 1868, Mauna Loa’s eruptions created a level 8.0 earthquake.

-Mauna Kea – Mauna Kea, meaning “white mountain” erupted over 4,500 years ago.
-Mauna Kea can be covered in snow during the winter as is a unique volcano because it has glacial deposit from the Ice Age as well as can be considered the tallest mountain in the world if measured from its base on the sea floor.
+Mauna Kea, meaning “white mountain,” erupted over 4,500 years ago.
+Snow can often cover it during the winter.
+It is a unique volcano because it has glacial deposit from the Ice Age.
+Also, it’s the tallest mountain in the world if one measures it from its base on the sea floor.
 It rises approximately 13,800 feet above sea level.

-Haleakala – The last time this volcano erupted was in 1790 but has a history of ten eruptions in the last 10,000 years.
-While scientists can only predict and speculate, some believe Haleakala will be due for another eruption soon, though Maui residents are hopeful that “soon” is measured in geologic terms.
+The last time this volcano erupted was in 1790.
+But it has a history of ten eruptions in the last 10,000 years.
+While scientists can only predict and speculate, some believe Haleakala could be due for another eruption.

-One of the most magical aspects of the Hawaiian volcanic landscape is that it is ever-changing.
-From the battering tropical rain storms, the incessant waves, to erupting volcanoes and molten rivers, Hawaii is a heavenly collision of earthly powers.
-For all visitors who want to fully experience these enchanting wonders, the Blue Hawaiian Helicopter Tours are the best way to see spectacular visions of Hawaii’s volcanic activity without being in danger.
-You have not seen the extent of Hawaii’s beauty, until you have witnessed the fiery underbelly of Hawaiian mountains.
-At Panda ® Online, we would love to help you plan the adventure of a lifetime, flying over active Hawaiian volcanoes and lava flows.
+For visitors wanting to experience volcanoes in Hawaii, Blue Hawaiian Helicopter Tours are the best way to see them safely.
+You have not seen the extent of Hawaii’s beauty until you’ve witnessed the fiery underbelly of its volcanoes.
+At Panda ® Online, we can help you plan the adventure of a lifetime, flying over active Hawaiian volcanoes and lava flows.